Why Sexual Reproduction? What'sNEW

 Eukaryotes by Symbiosis

 Research biologist Lynn Margulis has finally won acceptance for the theory that eukaryotic cells formed by symbiosis among bacterial cells.
 Under the theory Margulis advocates, mitochondria and plastids did not originate within the eukaryotic cells that now carry them.
 Rather, these subunits were once free-living prokaryotic cells that infected other bacterial cells and came to reside in them with benefits for both parties.
 Even the bounded nucleus that characterizes all eukaryotic cells may have evolved this way.
 This is a whole new kind of evolution.
 Not just new genes, but new whole cells were incorporated into existing cells.
-This kind of evolution has already been confirmed by experiment (2).
+This kind of evolution, proposed by Konstantin S. Mereschkowsky in 1910 (1.5), has been confirmed by experiment (2).
 This theory represents a significant amendment to the prevailing paradigm of evolution.
 Now we know that evolution can proceed by assembling subunits.
 This mechanism would help evolution to take the giant step from prokaryotes to eukaryotes relatively quickly.

 This symbiotic system has an additional consequence — as evolution proceeds, genes originally in the mitochondria and plastids apparently tend to be lost.
 In May, 1998, molecular biologists who analyzed 210 protein-coding genes from nine fully sequenced chloroplast genomes reported, "Some of these genes have been lost altogether,... whereas others have been transferred to the nucleus.
 We have documented 44 bona fide cases of functional plant nuclear genes among the 210 genes examined ..."
 (2.5).
 If mitochondria and plastids tend to lose genes, one can reason backward to a time when they had genomes as large as free-living bacteria do.
 This evidence strengthens the case for the symbiotic evolution Margulis advocates.
 And if some of those genes are transferred to the nucleus, we have another mechanism for importing whole genes into the nuclear genomes of eukaryotes.